-First some background.
+First, some background.
 We have a client, Constance, who has been with us for a decade.
-She and her sister Melinda grew up in a larger suburb of New York City and played in the house next door to their grandparents.
-The two girls became staples in that house, a house with 4 older children who never married but who doted on them.
-So much so, that Constance & Melinda were named as beneficiaries of the estate which had been passed down through the generations until it stopped with the 4 siblings.
+She and her sister Melinda grew up in a large suburb of New York City and played in the house next door to their grandparents.
+The two girls became staples in that house, a house with four older children who never married but who doted on Constance and Melinda.
+So much so, that Constance and Melinda were named as beneficiaries of the estate that had been passed down through the generations until it stopped with the four siblings.

-One day we received a phone call from Constance, worried that her sister Melinda had been “borrowing” from the neighbor’s estate.
+One day we received a phone call from Constance.
+She was worried that Melinda had been “borrowing” from the neighbor’s estate.
 The tension was palpable.
-We were instantly worried that this would cause a significant rift in their relationship.
-After having an honest conversation with Melinda, we discovered that she had been working very hard taking care of the two remaining siblings (now in their 90s) and working on closing the estate of the most recently deceased sibling.
-The work she was doing was tremendous, and she was unable to perform her own job and thus needed money to pay off some debt she had accumulated.She took a loan, intent on deducting it from the proceeds she was due to receive from the estate.
-Sound fishy to you?
+We were instantly concerned that this accusation would cause a significant rift in their relationship.
+After having a conversation with Melinda, we discovered that she had been working very hard taking care of the two remaining siblings (now in their 90s) and working on closing the estate of the most recently deceased sibling.
+The work Melinda was doing was tremendously time consuming, and she was unable to perform her own job and, thus, needed money to pay off some debt she had accumulated.
+Melinda took a loan from the estate, intent on deducting it from the proceeds she was due to receive from the estate.
+Does this sound fishy to you?

 Well, WE were thrilled.
-For one thing, these two elderly people were getting help and Melinda was the saint that was helping them.
-For another thing, Melinda had a perfectly good reason to loan herself some money, but we knew how to help Melinda in a more constructive way that would make everyone happy.
+For one thing, these two elderly people were getting the help they needed and Melinda was the saint who was helping them.
+For another thing, Melinda had a perfectly good reason to loan herself some money, but we knew we could help Melinda in a more constructive way that would make everyone happy.

-We created an incredibly thorough to do list and worked with Melinda to turn in the US Savings Bonds, sell the houses, deposit the various stock certificates, sell some antiquities, etc. To do all this, we told Melinda she must pay herself a salary and that it was well deserved.
-Her sister agreed, and this way, Melinda did not have to do anything in secret.
-This saved their relationship and allowed Melinda to focus more on getting the elderly siblings into a facility that was more than just habitable.
-They are now in a place where they are well cared for and are leading a healthy, active life.
+We created a thorough to-do list and worked with Melinda to redeem the U.S. Savings Bonds, sell the houses, deposit the various stock certificates in financial institutions, sell some antiquities, etc. To do all this, we suggested to Constance and Melinda that Melinda be paid a well-deserved salary.
+By bringing everything front and center, we were able to save the sisters’ relationship and get the elderly siblings into a facility where they are well cared for and are leading a healthy, active life.
 Now Melinda can focus on her own health and business.